Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Introduction

+To demonstrate the capability of NRFs as powerful generative models in applications, once being properly trained, two applications are examined.
+First, sample generation, e.g. image generation, is explored and evaluated as a basic application of various generative models for continuous data.
+Second, note that a fundamental benefit of generative modeling by NRFs is that, unlike GANs and VAEs, NRFs can directly provides (unnormalized) density estimate.
+Regarding this benefit, an interesting application of NRFs is anomaly detection, which basically can be addressed by density estimate --- anomalies are those ones residing in low probability density areas.
+The unnormalized density estimates (as measured by potential values) provide a natural decision criterion for anomaly detection, since the normalizing constant only introduces a constant in thresholding.

+The contributions of this work are two-fold.
+First, we successfully develop the inclusive-NRF approach, which consists of proper designs of the target NRF model, the auxiliary generator and the sampler, as a whole, to learn NRFs for continuous data, in the framework of minimizing the inclusive-divergence between the target NRF and the auxiliary generator.
+The differentiation and connection between our approach and prior work are summarized as follows, which are detailed in Section \ref{sec:related-work}. \begin{itemize} \item To our knowledge, the inclusive-NRF approach is the first in learning NRFs by minimizing the inclusive-divergence between the target NRF and the auxiliary generator for continuous data.

-In this paper, we propose to use inclusive-divergence minimized auxiliary generators (Section \ref{sec:introduce-aux-generator}).
-And particularly for continuous data (e.g. images), we propose to use stochastic gradient samplers, including but not limited to SGLD (stochastic gradient Langevin dynamics) and SGHMC (stochastic gradient Hamiltonian Monte Carlo), to exploit noisy gradients in NRF model sampling (Section \ref{sec:apply-SGLD}).
-Within our formulation, SGHMC is successfully developed, which improves over SGLD in learning NRFs.
-Notably, this SGLD/SGHMC development is not like in previous applications (\cite{sgld,sghmc}) which mainly simulate Bayesian posterior samples in large-scale Bayesian inference, though we use the same terms.
+\item Particularly for continuous data (e.g. images), we develop stochastic gradient samplers in an augmented space, including but not limited to SGLD (stochastic gradient Langevin dynamics) \cite{sgld} and SGHMC (stochastic gradient Hamiltonian Monte Carlo) \cite{sghmc}, to exploit noisy gradients for NRF model sampling.
+Notably, SGHMC improves over SGLD in learning NRFs.
+Our SGLD/SGHMC sampler is not like in previous applications (\cite{sgld,sghmc}) which mainly simulate Bayesian posterior samples in large-scale Bayesian inference, though we use the same terminology.

-Featured by developing inclusive auxiliary generators and stochastic gradient sampling, this new approach to learning NRFs for continuous data, abbreviated as the \textbf{inclusive-NRF} approach, is the main contribution of this paper.
-Conceptually, minimizing the \textbf{inclusive-divergence} $KL[p_\theta||q_\phi] \triangleq \int p_\theta \log \left( p_\theta / q_\phi \right)$ w.r.t. $\phi$ avoids the annoying entropy term and tends to drive the generator to cover modes of the target density $p_\theta$.
-The SGLD/SGHMC sampling further pushes the samples towards the modes of $p_\theta$.
-Presumably, this helps to produce Markov chains that mix fast between modes and facilitate model learning.